 7 || piscina naturale di marina serra

 Driving south in Puglia even further, you’ll end up at Piscina Naturale Di Marina Serra, a natural swimming pool, which in certain way can be compared with Grotta della Poessia.
 If you don’t have time to visit both, I would go with the Grotta della Poessia.

 A beautiful beach located near to the far south part of Puglia.
 You’ll be up. for some clear blue waters!

 Spiaggia di Porto Selvaggio is a place I would have loved to visit.
-It is a national park, that has opportunities for some short hikes, see some nature, but also to relax at more hidden beaches.
+It is a national park, that has opportunities for some short hikes, seeing some nature, but also relaxing at more hidden beaches.